ngjiawaie/Extended_Bakery_Dataset/README.md

 |maximum confidence | 1.0    |
 |minimum lift       | 11.18  |
 |maximum lift       | 19.61  |
+A selection of those we would show to the client are rules with high support, confidence and lift value.

 ### 5. Recommendations
 Clients can do bundled promotions based on the rules discovered. <br>